JoeLinden/nadetech/README.md

 # Nadetech
 ![Screenshot of the home page of Nadetech](https://github.com/JoeLinden/nadetech/assets/25034889/a2a9251e-ca7a-49b2-99f1-5a965a0481ea)

-### A library of CS2 utility lineup videos with powerful filtering options to find exactly what you need as fast as possible.
+A library of CS2 utility lineup videos with powerful filtering options to find exactly what you need as fast as possible.
+Designed to be usable in-game.
-- Designed to be usable in-game if you forgot some utility lineups, just search for what you need.

 ## Features
 - Instant search results